2022–2023 Florida Citrus Production Guide: Plant Growth Regulators

 Most PGRs are plant hormones, naturally occurring plant compounds.
-A plant hormone is a chemical signal produced in one part of the plant and then transported through vascular bundles to another part, where it triggers a response.
+A plant hormone is a chemical signal produced in one part of the plant, due to some internal and external stimuli, and then transported through vascular bundles to another part, where it triggers a response.
 Hormones regulate plant responses to various biotic and abiotic stimuli.
-PGRs are synthetic analogues of naturally occurring plant hormones (PGRs and hormones are used interchangeably throughout this document).
+PGRs are synthetic analogues of naturally occurring plant hormones (PGRs and hormones are used interchangeably throughout this chapter).
 There are five classic groups of PGRs: auxins, gibberellins, cytokinins, abscisic acid, and ethylene (Table 1).

 It is very important to keep in mind that PGRs do not work in isolation.
 Plant response and efficacy of materials often depend on several factors, such as the concentrations of the materials, levels of other plant hormones, plant health, nutritional and water status, time of year, and climate.
 For example, the influence of gibberellins on citrus flowering, fruit set, seedlessness, color development, and preharvest fruit drop varies with many of these factors.